Gunman in Washington subway shooting kills Metro worker, hurts 3 other people, police say

 The suspect went down to the platform, where he engaged with a woman while brandishing his weapon still, Benedict said.
 It's not clear what happened next: He attempted to "rob, confront or otherwise have an altercation with her," Benedict said, drawing the attention of two transit employees.

-One employee attempted to "intervene to protect this young lady," Benedict said, but was immediately shot.
-Benedict said that worker was declared dead on the scene.
+One employee, identified by the Washington Metro Area Transit Authority on Wednesday afternoon as 64-year-old Robert Cunningham, attempted to "intervene to protect this young lady," Benedict said, but was immediately shot.
+Benedict said that Cunningham, a mechanic in the power department, was declared dead on the scene.

 "Our thoughts and prayers go out to him and his family and the heroic actions that took place here today," Benedict said.